pascomnet/documentation/mobydick/content_en/03clients/01client-installation.md

 ---

 ## Installation
 The installation of the client does not require administrative privileges and thus can be done by the users themselves.
-Moreover, the client is available for download for every user from the mobydick server without requiring additional authentication.
+Moreover, the client is available to download for every user from your pascom VoIP software server.
+For more information about our [our VoIP Software solutions] (https://www.pascom.net/en/mobydick-voip/ "pascom VoIP phone systems"), please visit our website.
 ![Screenshot - installation mobydick Desktop Client](../../images/client_themes.jpg?width=70% "installation mobydick Desktop Client")

-Downloading the software from mobydick Server does not require authentication.
+Downloading the software from the pascom VoIP phone system server does not require authentication.
 Just select the **Service tab** on the mobydick **login screen**.
 ![Screenshot - Service Tab mobydick](../../images/client_download.png?width=70% "Service Tab mobydick")

 ### Windows